-This randomized, double-blind, placebo-controlled trial was designed to determine whether hydroxychloroquine 600 mg per day reduced the frequency of SARS-CoV-2 infection over an 8-week period in hospital-based health care workers.
-The primary outcome was incidence of SARS-CoV-2 infection as determined by reverse transcriptase polymerase chain reaction (RT-PCR) assay of nasopharyngeal swabs collected at 4 and 8 weeks or the occurrence of COVID-19 symptoms.11Study Population
+This double-blind, placebo-controlled randomized trial was designed to determine whether hydroxychloroquine 600 mg per day reduced the frequency of SARS-CoV-2 infection over an 8-week period in hospital-based health care workers.
+The primary outcome was incidence of SARS-CoV-2 infection (as determined by reverse transcriptase polymerase chain reaction [RT-PCR] assay of nasopharyngeal swabs collected at 4 and 8 weeks) or the occurrence of COVID-19 symptoms.24Study Population

 - Participants included health care workers at two Philadelphia hospitals who worked ≥20 hours per week in a hospital-based unit, had no known history of SARS-CoV-2 infection, and had no COVID-19-like symptoms in the 2 weeks before enrollment.
-The study enrolled workers in the emergency department and in dedicated COVID-19 treatment units.
+The study enrolled workers in the emergency department (ED) and in dedicated COVID-19 treatment units.

 - The study excluded individuals who were allergic to hydroxychloroquine and those with glucose-6-phosphate dehydrogenase deficiency, retinal disease, or substantial cardiac disease.

-- The study was based on the assumption of a 10% infection rate for the planned inclusion of 100 participants per arm.
+- The study was based on an assumed 10% infection rate for the planned inclusion of 100 participants per arm.

-- Between April 9 and July 14, 2020, community infection rates declined.
+- Between April 9 and July 14, 2020, community SARS-CoV-2 infection rates declined.
 At the time of the second interim analysis (when 125 of 132 participants who provided consent were evaluable for the primary endpoint), the Data Safety Monitoring Board recommended early termination of the study for futility.

 - Four participants in each arm developed SARS-CoV-2 infection (positivity rate of 6.3% in the hydroxychloroquine arm vs. 6.6% in the placebo arm; P > 0.99).
 Across both arms, six participants developed symptoms of COVID-19, but none required hospitalization.

-- Serologic testing for anti-spike protein immunoglobulin (Ig) M, IgG, and nucleocapsid protein IgG demonstrated more positive results among participants in the hydroxychloroquine group (four participants [7.4%]) than in the placebo group (two participants [3.7%]), although the difference was not statistically significant (P = 0.40).
+- Serologic testing for antispike protein immunoglobulin (Ig) M, IgG, and nucleocapsid protein IgG demonstrated more positive results among participants in the hydroxychloroquine arm (four participants [7.4%]) than in the placebo arm (two participants [3.7%]), although the difference was not statistically significant (P = 0.40).

-- Mild adverse events were more common among participants in the hydroxychloroquine group than in the placebo group (45% vs. 26%; P = 0.04).
+- Mild adverse events were more common among participants in the hydroxychloroquine arm (45%) than in the placebo arm (26%; P = 0.04).
 The greatest difference was the increased frequency of mild diarrhea in the hydroxychloroquine arm.